Managing my registration

 You may be able to claim tax relief on your SSSC registration fees.
 You can claim tax relief backdated up to six years.

-1. To claim tax relief, use form P87 the gov.uk website.
+1. To claim tax relief, use form P87 the gov.uk website(Opens new window).

-2. You can telephone HMRC to ask for tax relief on your fees.
-You can find contact details for HMRC on the gov.uk website.
+1. You can phone HMRC to ask for tax relief on your fees.
+Find contact details for HMRC on the gov.uk website(Opens new window).

-See the HMRC website for further details including allowable expenses, eligibility and claiming back tax for past years.
+See the HMRC website for more information(Opens new window) including allowable expenses, eligibility and claiming back tax for past years.

 Please note you must pay the full fee to the SSSC first, then, if you are eligible, claim tax relief from HMRC.
 We cannot directly deduct tax relief from the registration fees you pay us.